Lecornu governments

 The first Lecornu government (gouvernement Lecornu I) was the forty-seventh government of France.
 It was formed in September 2025 after President Emmanuel Macron appointed Sébastien Lecornu as Prime Minister on 9 September, replacing François Bayrou, who had been removed from office by a failed motion of confidence.
 The list of ministers was announced on 5 October.

-Lecornu resigned less than 14 hours after presenting his cabinet on 6 October, 27 days after his appointment.
-His government became the shortest-lived one in French history.
+Lecornu resigned less than 14 hours after presenting his cabinet on 6 October, 27 days after his appointment, making his first government the shortest-lived one in French history.

 On 10 October, Lecornu was re-appointed as Prime Minister.
+He then formed the second Lecornu government (gouvernement Lecornu II), the 48th and incumbent government of France.

 Formation

+First government

-After 26 days, the composition of the government was announced, with most of the ministers retaining their portfolios from the Bayrou government.
+On 9 September 2025, President Emmanuel Macron appointed Lecornu as Prime Minister following the fall of the Bayrou government.
+After 26 days, the composition of the government was announced on 5 October, with most of the ministers retaining their portfolios from the Bayrou government.
 As well as the continuing ministers, some other deputies from President Macron's Ensemble coalition were added, with former ministers Eric Woerth and Bruno Le Maire receiving portfolios again.

 Out of 18 nominations, 4 are members of The Republicans, and 8 of them are former ministers from the more right-leaning factions of the Ensemble coalition.
 Despite this, Bruno Retailleau retaining the Ministry of the Interior, declared the same evening that the composition of the government "doesn't reflect the break" desired by The Republicans, who demanded a third of the ministries.

 Shortly after the nomination, the various leaders of the left-wing parties making up the New Popular Front expressed their outrage against the new cabinet: Fabien Roussel (French Communist Party) called it a "middle finger to the French" whilst Jean-Luc Mélenchon described it as a "parade of LR and former LR revenants"; Marine Tondelier (Les Écologistes) described the nominations as a "bonus for incompetence" and a "contempt for democracy", and Olivier Faure (Socialist Party) speaks of it as a complete "Panini album of the Sarkozy/Fillon government".

 For the far-right, Jordan Bardella (National Rally) also criticised the composition of the government, whilst Éric Ciotti (Union of the Right for the Republic) also invoked the image of a "middle finger".